Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 6. Make sure the input voltage listed at the bottom of the auto-empty station matches your household voltage.
 7. Open the lid of the auto-empty station and inspect the interior for any signs of moisture.
 8. If the dust is not being collected properly, please open the lid of the auto-empty station and check if there is an attached dustbag or similar item inside.
 If present, remove it and try emptying the dustbin again.
-9. If the problem is not resolved after following the above steps, please provide the following information to our support team for further investigation:
-- A video showing the robot not automatically collecting debris after completing a cleaning task.
-- A photo of the inside of the auto-empty station with the lid open.

 ---